Sarah Bradley

 Sarah Bradley (born 20 April 1966 in Auckland) is a TV presenter and the daughter of the controversial former naval officer Captain Ian Bradley.

-After studying finance and marketing at Waikato University and graduating with honours, Bradley began working for IBM as a marketing associate.
+After attending High school at Waitakere College in Henderson Auckland, then studying finance and marketing at Waikato University and graduating with honours, Bradley began working for IBM as a marketing associate.
 In 1991, she left for New York City to pursue a stage career, attending the American Musical and Dramatic Academy, majoring in musical theatre, after which she toured in several productions.
 She began hosting local television shows in New York state.

 She became a television reporter for WRNN, before joining WTNH in New Haven, Connecticut and then CNNfn.
 She worked part-time at Lehman Brothers.